GoPlausible/.github/profile/README.md

 Geo approximations on latitude and longitude unit changes (4 decimal place unit e.g. 0.0001):

 - The latitude unit of change per 0.0001 change ~ 11 meters
-- For longitude, the simplified approximation is used based on this schema generated using Geolib library.
+- For longitude, the simplified approximation is used based on this schema generated using Geolib library (distance in meters per 0.0001 lng change on specific lat range).

 ```javascript
 [